mcranford13/Ps2ControllerEmulator/README.md

 # Ps2ControllerEmulator
 Ps2 Controller Emulator for Arduino

-NOTE: This code is very outdated and I will be releasing a fully-functioning ps2 controller emulator for PIC architecture soon.
-Besides rumble, it is complete.
+NOTE: This code is very outdated and I will be releasing a fully-functioning ps2 controller emulator for PIC architecture soon. .

 What is this?
 ----------------